myltik/azure-docs.ru-ru/articles/mobile-services/mobile-services-windows-store-dotnet-upload-data-blob-storage.md

 <!-- Anchors. -->
-[Установка библиотеки клиента хранилища]: #install-storage-client
+[Install the Storage Client library]: #install-storage-client
-[Обновление клиентского приложения для захвата изображений]: #add-select-images
+[Update the client app to capture images]: #add-select-images
-[Обновление скрипта вставки для создания учетных данных SAS]: #update-scripts
+[Update the insert script to generate an SAS]: #update-scripts
-[Передача изображений для проверки приложения]: #test
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->